olofk/fusesoc/doc/source/user/build_system/flags.rst

 -------------

 Built-in flags are made available automatically.
-User-defined flags can be set on the command line and override built-in flags.
+User-defined flags can be set as a dict of key/value pairs in the flags section of a target.
+These are turned into flags called `<key>_<value>` internally.
+This is intended to set default values for flags that normally needs to have them define.
+Finally, flags can be applied on the command line and these override user-defined flags in targets and built-in flags.

 Built-in flags
 ~~~~~~~~~~~~~~